Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Whiteboard design session/WDS trainer guide - Mobile app innovation.md

         }
     ```

-    -   Define the structure of the message sent from the baggage handler indicating that the last bag has been unloaded from the plane
+    - Define the structure of the message sent from the baggage handler indicating that the last bag has been unloaded from the plane.

-    ```
+    ```json
         {

         "scannerId": "value",